Nancy B. Moody

-Nancy B. Moody was the President of Tusculum College in Greeneville, Tennessee from until October 2009 through September 2017.
+Nancy B. Moody (died December 26, 2024) was the president of Tusculum College in Greeneville, Tennessee from until October 2009 through September 2017.
 Previously, from 2002 to 2009, Moody served as the president at Lincoln Memorial University.

 Family life and education

 Moody earned her Associate and Bachelor’s degrees in Nursing from Eastern Kentucky University, her M.S. in Nursing from Texas Woman’s University and a D.S.N. from the University of Alabama School of Nursing in Birmingham.

-She is married to Tom Moody.
+She was married to Tom Moody.

 Academic career

 Lincoln Memorial University

 Moody began her academic career as a nursing professor at Lincoln Memorial University in 1974.
 At Lincoln Memorial University, Moody advanced to reach to reach the position of Dean of the School of Professional Studies.

 From 2002 to 2009, she served as the president at Lincoln Memorial University.

 Eastern Tennessee State University

 Moody moved to East Tennessee State University where she earned tenure and later chaired the Department of Professional Roles/Mental Health Nursing.
 While at East Tennessee State, Moody researched the differences and similarities of the care provided by physicians and mid-level practitioners such nurse practitioners and physician assistants.